Skip to Main Navigation | Skip to Content

 How long will I be on probation?

-Students on academic probation must earn semester GPAs of at least a 2.00 during each semester of academic probation in order to continue at the university.
+Undergraduate students on academic probation must earn semester GPAs of at least a 2.00 during each semester of academic probation in order to continue at the university.
 When a student on academic probation raises both their Central Missouri GPA and their cumulative GPA to 2.00 or above, the student is removed from probation.

 Once on academic probation, if a student earns a semester GPA below 2.00 he/she will be suspended or dismissed (status depends on prior academic standing) from the university.